SantiMA10/phone-catalog/README.md

 # Deploy

-This is project is deployed to [Vercel](https://vercel.com/) and uses [PlanetScale](https://planetscale.com/), since it is a MySQL-compatible serverless database.
+This is project is deployed to [Vercel](https://vercel.com/) automatically using GitHub Actions on each push to `main` and uses as database [PlanetScale](https://planetscale.com/), since it is a MySQL-compatible serverless database.